wjakob/nanobind/docs/api_core.rst

       Check whether the tuple is empty.

-   .. cpp:function:: detail::fast_iterator begin() const
+   .. cpp:function:: detail::tuple_iterator begin() const

       Return a forward iterator analogous to ``iter()`` in Python.
 The function overrides a generic version in :cpp:class:`detail::api` and is more efficient for tuples.

-   .. cpp:function:: detail::fast_iterator end() const
+   .. cpp:function:: detail::tuple_iterator end() const

       Return a sentinel that ends the iteration.